skip to log on skip to main content

 When you make a car insurance claim, your insurer will request quotes for the necessary repairs from one or more authorised repairers.
 If the repair costs come close to, or even outweigh, the insured value of the car, your insurer may decide to 'write off' your car instead of authorising the repairs.

 When a car is written off, its details are entered in the Written-Off Vehicle Register (provided it's less than 15 years old and weighs less than 4.5 tonnes).
-The insurer will then provide the owner with a payout or a replacement car, depending on your insurance policy.
+The insurer will usually then provide the owner with a payout or a replacement car, depending on your insurance policy.
 This may be a car of the same model, or the market or agreed value, depending on your level of cover.

 When you commence a car insurance policy that covers your vehicle (e.g. Comprehensive or Third Party Fire and Theft) you can typically choose between 'agreed value' or 'market value'.
 This will determine how your payout is calculated if your car is written off or stolen.